Like Stars on Earth poster

 The inciting incident occurs at 28 minutes when New principal and special art teacher, Ram Shankar Nikumbh, arrive.
 Teacher notices Ishaan's potential in drawing.
 First glimpse of hope..
 At 17% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional state to -6, launching the protagonist into the central conflict.

 The First Threshold at 48 minutes marks the transition into Act II, occurring at 29% of the runtime.
-This reveals the protagonist's commitment to Ishaan enters supportive environment.
+This illustrates the protagonist's commitment to Ishaan enters supportive environment.
 Teacher gives attention, teaches with patience.
 Learning techniques adapted to Ishaan.
 First real breakthroughs., moving from reaction to action.
 The emotional journey here reflects -1.

 The Collapse moment at 109 minutes (66% through) represents the emotional nadir.
 Here, Ishaan faces major academic test, anxiety peaks.
 Fear of failure.
 Potential return to old patterns.
-Emotional crisis., shows the protagonist at their lowest point with 2.
+Emotional crisis., indicates the protagonist at their lowest point with 2.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 121 minutes initiates the final act resolution at 73% of the runtime.
 Ishaan applies learning techniques and creativity under guidance.
 Confidence fully returns.
 Emotional breakthrough imminent., demonstrating the transformation achieved throughout the journey.
 The emotional culmination reaches 2.